ancient0328/framework-agnostic-modular-architecture/README.md

 ## Features

+- **Framework Independence**: Freedom to choose the best framework for each module
 - **Cloud-Agnostic Architecture**: Support for deployment to AWS, GCP/Firebase, Azure, and on-premises
 - **Multi-Package Manager Support**: Compatible with npm (default), yarn, and pnpm
 - **Monorepo Management**: Turborepo integration for efficient builds